zyllifeworld/clindet_docs/doc/DNAseq/WES/workflow.md

 (small-variants-snvsindels-somatic)=
 ### Small variants (SNVs/Indels) (Somatic)

 Post-preprocessing BAM files are analyzed using various software tools.
 For somatic mutations, 11 software tools are utilized for detection.
-To exclude germline mutations and sequencing artifacts from the final results as comprehensively as possible (particularly for tumor-only samples), Clindet supports a [panel of normals](https://github.com/umccr/vcf_stuff/blob/master/vcf_stuff/panel_of_normals/story/panel_of_normals.md) strategy to mark and filter variants, which has been demonstrated to effectively remove germline variants and recurrent technical artifacts.
-Users may specify pre-built VCF files or employ Clindet to construct them de-novo based on normal sample data from the cohort.
+To exclude germline mutations and sequencing artifacts from the final results as comprehensively as possible (particularly for tumor-only samples), ClinDet supports a [panel of normals](https://github.com/umccr/vcf_stuff/blob/master/vcf_stuff/panel_of_normals/story/panel_of_normals.md) strategy to mark and filter variants, which has been demonstrated to effectively remove germline variants and recurrent technical artifacts.
+Users may specify pre-built VCF files or employ ClinDet to construct them de-novo based on normal sample data from the cohort.
 The remaining detected results (in VCF format) are filtered and annotated using the [vcf2maf](https://github.com/mskcc/vcf2maf) software to produce MAF files.
 Subsequently, these MAF-format outputs from all SNV callers are processed through a custom R script to generate consensus mutation detection results.
-For somatic structural variations, Clindet employs five software tools for detection; to achieve consensus results, [Jasmine](https://github.com/mkirsche/Jasmine) software is used to merge structural variation events sharing the same orientation and breakpoint positions within 500bp.
-For copy number variations, Clindet utilizes seven software tools for detection and organizes the final results into segment-format files.
+For somatic structural variations, ClinDet employs five software tools for detection; to achieve consensus results, [Jasmine](https://github.com/mkirsche/Jasmine) software is used to merge structural variation events sharing the same orientation and breakpoint positions within 500bp.
+For copy number variations, ClinDet utilizes seven software tools for detection and organizes the final results into segment-format files.
 Users can select specific software for subsequent analyses according to their requirements.

 (summary)=